itssamuelrowe/binarystars/content/packages/working-with-the-import-statement.md

 The import statement exists to make your life easier.
 In the background, the classes are still referred by their fully qualified names.

-Consider the following classes which we saw in the previous lecture.
+Consider the following classes which we saw in the previous section.
 ```
 package com.example;